Timeboxes

 Warnings don’t prevent items from being included in a timebox.
 They provide context to help you decide whether to adjust scope, sequencing, or ownership.

-For stories and bugs on Kanban teams, the Projected completion column shows when the item is expected to finish.
+The Projected completion column shows when an item is expected to be completed.

-If the projected completion is after the timebox end date, the item shows a warning.
+- If the projected date falls after the timebox end date, the item shows a warning.

 In some cases, Atono can’t calculate a projected completion date.
 When this happens, the reason is shown instead, such as: